 The Barn is located at the Christwood Boulevard Campus and provides a sanctuary for both abandoned domestic animals and native Louisiana fauna that are non-releasable because of permanent injuries sustained in the wild.

-Under the guidance of Margaret deLaureal, the Barn offers a safe and nurturing environment for children to observe and interact with animals and provides an appreciation and context for their place in the world.
+For many, the most beloved facility on our campus is our unique Barn.
+Under the guidance of Margaret deLaureal, The Barn offers a safe and nurturing environment for children to observe and interact with animals and provides an appreciation and context for their place in the world.

 The Barn’s open-air classroom provides a nonlinear, interactive learning environment for all grade levels.
-The 2nd Grade visits The Barn weekly to learn about native flora and fauna, environmental conservation, and Louisiana wetlands through hands-on lessons.
+The second grade visits The Barn weekly to learn about native flora and fauna, environmental conservation, and Louisiana wetlands through hands-on lessons.

 A peaceful place for students to relax and have a restorative moment in and with nature.

 The Barn is licensed by the U.S. Fish and Wildlife Service and the Louisiana Department of Wildlife and Fisheries to operate as an educational facility.